 end grain closeup and face grain closeup

-veneer, sold as "fiddleback", and I find that the "fiddleback" representation is commonly used for this variety, BUT the "fiddleback" figure is very faint and to my mind somewhat bogus.
-I consider that there is zero probabilitly that anyone in their right mind would use this for the back of a fiddle.
+East Indian laurel veneer, sold as "fiddleback", and I find that the "fiddleback" representation is commonly used for this variety, BUT the "fiddleback" figure is very faint and to my mind somewhat bogus.
+I consider that there is zero probability that anyone in their right mind would use this for the back of a fiddle.

 This veneer sheet of Far Eastern laurel burl was loaned to me by John Koehn whom I thank for this and other contributions to the site.